 The traditional position in which a woman is placed on the delivery table, flat on her back with legs spread-eagled up in the air in stirrups gives her less control over her body and hampers her ability to give birth naturally.
 When birth takes place in a bed or mat on the floor – which is the choice for most women giving birth at home or in birth centers – she is free to assume whatever position she desires.
 Less stress is placed on the perineum, particularly if she assumes a side lying or hands and knees position.

 Doctors are trained to do episiotomies, and tend to assume that this is a necessary procedure.
 Some do not know how to deliver a baby without doing this.
 Perhaps for a male doctor, massaging a woman’s perineum seems too personal and time consuming.
-Doing a quick surgical cut and repairing it is a more impersonal “medical” procedure, which more readily fits into his way of thinking.
+Doing a quick surgical cut and repairing it is a more impersonal “medical” procedure, which more readily fits into his or her way of thinking.

 Normal vaginal birth is a simple, natural process.
 Doctors have been accused of turning birth into surgery in order to make their role in birth indispensable and give themselves something to do of a medical nature.